brannala/BA3/doc/BA3Manual.md

 steps 1.1 or 1.2 above.
 The source code for the program is found in the source tarball distribution ﬁle named BA3-*.*.*.tar.gz where * indicate the version numbers.
 The program uses routines from the gnu scientiﬁc library (gsl) and this library (and header ﬁles) must be installed prior to compiling.
-The gsl library can be found here.
-If using a command line C++ compiler (e.g., g++, c++, etc), with gsl installed, simply execute the following terminal commands in the directory that contains the source tarball:
+The gsl library can be found [here](https://www.gnu.org/software/gsl/).
+It is recommended that you install the gsl library using a package manager such as apt in Ubuntu linux or homebrew on Macs.
+If using a command line C++ compiler (e.g., g++, c++, etc), with gsl installed in the standard location, simply execute the following terminal commands in the directory that contains the source tarball:
 ```
 tar -xvzf BA3-*.tar.gz
 cd BA3-*
 ./make all
 ```
-This should install the executable ﬁle BA3 into an appropriate bin directory that is in the user’s default shell path (often /usr/bin or /local/bin) and typing BA3 at the command prompt will then execute the program.
+This will create the executable ﬁles `BA3SNP` and `BA3MSAT`  in the current directory and typing ./BA3 at the command prompt will then execute the program.
 The procedures for compiling in Windows using the Cygwin package are essentially identical.

 ## 2 Running the program